Prompting PaLM for Translation: Assessing Strategies and Performance: Experiments

 Comparing \palm results for German and Chinese, the pattern from the previous section holds up: random selection from the \wmtdev pool outperforms selection from the full pool. \mqm scores correlate well with \bleurt for these results.
 Despite domain and style mismatch, results for the \highend pool are very similar to those for \wmtdev---closer than any results on the full pool---adding support to the hypothesis that example quality is the main determinant of \palm's output quality.

 The French results reverse the general pattern.
 For this language pair, random selection from the \wmtfull pool does best, although the results for all methods are fairly similar, with a difference of approximately 0.5 \bleurt between the best and worst.
-One potential explanation is the age and quality of newstest2014.
-The test set creation has dramatically improved since 2014 and thus following the recommendations of the MT community and testing on the newest test sets would also make sense for \langbidirtight{French}{English} to get more conclusive results for these language pairs.
-Unfortunately, \langbidirtight{French}{English} hasn't been part of WMT since 2014.
+One potential explanation is the age and quality of newstest2014, as WMT test-set creation has dramatically improved since then.

 Turning to a comparison between \palm and conventional MT systems, the specialized SOTA systems have a substantial advantage of between 1 and 3 \bleurt points over the best \palm results, a gap that is reflected in their much lower \mqm scores.
 The difference is narrower for the general-purpose \gtrans system: less than 1 \bleurt except for \langdirtight{Chinese}{English} (1.8), with \langdirtight{French}{English} at parity. \palm's performance relative to the best MT system for each language pair is generally better when translating into English, where it is lower by 1.0, 2.3, and 0.0 \bleurt for German, Chinese, and French, compared to drops of 2.1, 2.5, and 0.6 in the reverse direction.